hmashudi/asgard/README.md

 Simple client-server ssh login attempt monitoring based on python3 and socket module to communicate between alphaclient and alphaserver.
 The app will build and packaged in the docker container, and for the basic infrastructure like networking managed via docker-compose file to automate the deployment.

 ## Prerequisite
-Before we go we need the following installed on the system
+Before we go we need the following application installed on the system
 - [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 - [docker-compose](https://docs.docker.com/compose/install/)